-We were over by $120, over a third of our overall budget for the month.
-Looking back over what we bought, the only thing that stands out to me is that we bought lots of things in bulk.
+We were over by a third of our overall budget for the month.
+Looking back at what we purchased, the only thing that stands out to me is that we bought lots of things in bulk.
 I blame the lure of Costco.

 Buying in bulk is an EXCELLENT way to save money, but when you’re on a budget, just a few bulk items can eat up a large part of the pot.
 Sometimes it’s best to buy smaller portions, even if it’s more per ounce.

-I knew I had to come up with cheap meals for our next meal plan.
+I knew I had to come up with cheap supper meals for our next meal plan.

 For the fellow math nerds: